 Protect Yourself from Odometer Fraud

 Odometer fraud is an unfortunate fact in the used car market.
-Sometimes a seller manipulates the odometer to make the car appear to have covered fewer miles than what it has traveled.
+Sometimes a seller manipulates the odometer to make the car appear to have covered fewer miles than it has traveled.
 Such deceit may lead to overpaying for the car and may also develop more maintenance issues later on.
 The VIN report contains verified odometer readings from different times in the life of the vehicle.
 This will help you note discrepancies with ease and steer clear of odometer rollback scams.

 Identify Past Recalls and Repairs